 By the close of trading on July 31, the price of crude oil (WTI) was $50.18 per barrel, up from the June 30 price of $46.33 per barrel.
 The national average retail regular gasoline price was $2.312 per gallon on July 24, up from the June 26 selling price of $2.288 but $0.106 more than a year ago.
 The price of gold increased by the end of July, closing at $1,275.60 on the last trading day of the month, up $34.20 from its June 30 price of $1,241.40.

 Trading typically has been light during the first two months of the summer — a trend that is expected to continue through August.
 Interest rates will remain unchanged at least until mid-September, when the Federal Open Market meets again.
 The next release of the gross domestic product for the second quarter will be based on more current financial and economic information, which could impact the initial 2.6% growth rate that came out in July’s report.

 Source: Forefield Financial Communications.

 Notes: The Dow Jones Industrial Average (DJIA) is a price-weighted index composed of 30 widely traded blue-chip U.S. common stocks.
 The S&P 500 is a market-cap weighted index composed of the common stocks of 500 leading companies in leading industries of the U.S. economy.
 The NASDAQ Composite Index is a market-value weighted index of all common stocks listed on the NASDAQ stock exchange.
 The Russell 2000 is a market-cap weighted index composed of 2000 U.S. small-cap common stocks.
+The Global Dow is an equally weighted index of 150 widely traded blue-chip common stocks worldwide.
 Market indexes listed are unmanaged and are not available for direct investment.